sergeych/kotyara/readme.md

 __KOTlin-oriented Yet Another Relational-database Assistant__, e.g. __KOTYARA__ ;)

-> this library is in alfa stage.
-Interfaces could be changed.
-It is internally used in pbeta-production sites, using Postgres JDBC connections.
+> this library is in BETA2 stage.
+Few interfaces could be changed.
+It is internally used in pbeta-production sites, with Postgres JDBC connections.

 Kotyara is an attempt to provide simpler and more kotlin-style database interface than other systems with "battary included" principle.
+It was influenced by simplicity of scala's ANROM library.
+Pity kotlin has no language features to mimic it at a larger extent.

-The idea is to let the same agility that provides scala anorm library without precompiling SQL as sqldelight does, lieaving all database logic conveniently put together in the kotlin source files.
+The main principle is to let the same agility that SQL gives without any complications and difficult and/or boilerplate code, putting together database logic and the kotlin program logic.
+From our experience separate .sql files are provocating errors and require more attention than having all the code in the same place.

+Some of our features:

+- __Same API for coroutines and threads__: the API is the same: while it works slightly fater with coroutines, it is practically the same without it.
+The smart connection and coroutines dispatcher management prevents threads depleting and tries to free threads and connections as the load falls.

-__build-in support for almost all types__ including json/jsonb as strings amd kotlin enums as ordinals or names depending on column type
+- __build-in support for almost all types__ including json/jsonb as strings amd kotlin enums as ordinals or names depending on column type

-__Built-in support for different read and write connections__ for heavy loaded data systems with write-master/read-slaves db setups.
+- __Built-in support for different read and write connections__ for heavy loaded data systems with write-master/read-slaves db setups.

-__Fast connection pool__ It has one simple and fast pool intended to detect some common pool usage errors (lake sharing pooled connections out of the usage context).
+- __Fast connection pool__ It has one simple and fast pool intended to detect some common pool usage errors (lake sharing pooled connections out of the usage context).

-__Built-in migrations support__ is being made by combining flyway and ActiveRecord approach, providing __versioned migrations__ and __repeating migrations__, also source code migrations and platofrm-agnostic recovery support for failed migrations, what means rolling back transactinos where DDL supports it (e.g. with postgres), and copying the whole database where postgres is not yet used.
+- __Built-in migrations support__ is being made by combining flyway and ActiveRecord approach, providing __versioned migrations__ and __repeating migrations__, also source code migrations and platofrm-agnostic recovery support for failed migrations, what means rolling back transactinos where DDL supports it (e.g. with postgres), and copying the whole database where postgres is not yet used.
 This, though, requires `Schema` implementations for particular platforms, though we will provide generic one.

 ## Migrations